swaldman/audiofluidity/README.md

 # Audiofluidity

-## A simple Scala 3 static site generator for podacsts
+## A simple Scala 3 static site generator for podcasts

 I'm working on it.